romantorv/serko-login-sample/README.md

 ### app.config and app.routes
-The app.config.js contains site settings/configuration, constant name at the app level The app.routes.js contains site router configuration for lazy loaded modules / components
+- The `app.config.js` contains site settings/configuration, constant name at the app level
+- The `app.routes.js` contains site router configuration for lazy loaded modules / components

 ### module.config and module.rotes
-They are exactly the config and router settings but applicable only for module usage
+They are exactly the configuration and router settings inside a module.

 ### App /index.js and Module /index.js
-The index.js acts like the entry point for the app or module, it’s useful when we want to integrate and use the module without further settings.
+The `index.js` acts like the entry point for the app or module, it’s useful when we want to integrate and use the module without further settings.

 ### .JS vs .JSX
 We need to define the content type from its name:
-- by using JS, this file contains the business logics and integration
+- by using JS, this file contains the logics and integration only;
 - by using JSX, we have templating inside and the return is mostly a React Component type.

 ## Naming convention for stores / models
 When working with stores and models, we should have a standard communication for properties, methods and computed attributes.
 Following the guideline will help we talk less for the usage / purpose.

 ### Model:
 This is the lowest unit of a store, a good model design should not contain other model.
-A Model can have the many computed attributes and actions that related to itself.
+A Model can have many computed attributes and actions that related to itself.
 A model code is likely:

 ```javascript
 import { types } from 'mobx-state-tree';